Skip to main content

 Optional:

-• GITHUB_WEBHOOK_SECRET: If configured, the backend will verify GitHub Webhook signatures.
+• GITHUB_WEBHOOK_SECRET: If configured, the backend will verify the GitHub Webhook signature.

 Web Configuration Steps

-5. Click Start Connection to redirect to the GitHub App installation page.
+4. Click Start Connection to jump to the GitHub App installation page.

-6. After completing installation and authorizing repositories in GitHub, the page will automatically return to the connectors page, and the connection will appear in the Existing Connections list.
+5. After completing the installation and authorizing repositories on GitHub, the page will automatically return to the connectors page, and the connection will appear in the Existing Connections list.

 • If you set GITHUB_WEBHOOK_SECRET, the Webhook Secret in the GitHub App must match.